openclimatefix/open-source-quartz-solar-forecast/README.md

 If we exclude nighttime, then the average MAE [%] from 0 to 36 forecast hours is 13.0%.

 Notes:
-- THe MAE in % is the MAE divided by the capacity of the PV site.
+- The MAE in % is the MAE divided by the capacity of the PV site.
 We acknowledge there are a number of different ways to do this.
-- it is slightly surprising that the 0-hour forecast horizon and the 24-48 hour horizon have a similar MAE.
+- It is slightly surprising that the 0-hour forecast horizon and the 24-48 hour horizon have a similar MAE.
 This may be because the model is trained expecting live PV data, but currently in this project we provide no live PV data.

 ## Abbreviations